yuyak97/nextjs-learning/README.md

 ## About this repository

-This is a repository to learn Next.js.
-In order to learn it by myself, I implemented gaming history sharing application.
+This is a repository for learning Next.js.
+In order to learn it by myself, I implemented a gaming history sharing application.

+While I have extensive experience with React, I hadn't had the opportunity to work with Next.js before.
+Therefore, I wanted to give it a try.

 ![use flow](./readme-asset/flow.gif)